cwcon/push/learn/quick-instructions.md

 The sections below review the basic steps for creating article submissions, blog posts, and features/fixes for *Push* itself.

-If you’re a Git newbie, you might want to have a read through the full [Learn](/learn/) area on the *Push* site.
+If you’re new to Git, you might want to have a read through the full [Learn](/learn/) area on the *Push* site.
 Additionally, there is more help to be found in the [Git Community Book](http://git-scm.com/book).
 For an excellent and thorough treatment of Git, purchase Travis Swicegood’s [Pragmatic Version Control Using